Updated August 11, 2023

 Freeze or Lock Top Row – Example #1

 Usually, our header is located in each column, i.e., horizontally.
-In these cases, when we are scrolling down, we need to lock or freeze our first or top row, which enables us to see the first or top row at any given point in time.
+When scrolling down, we need to lock or freeze our first or top row, enabling us to see the first or top row at any given time.

-Now take a look at the below image of sales data which is located in the sheet.
+Now look at the below image of sales data in the sheet.

-It is very difficult to see all the headers when we are scrolling down.
-So, in excel, we have an option called Freeze Top Row, which holds on to the top row when scrolling down and helps us see the heading all the time.
+It isn’t easy to see all the headers when scrolling down.
+So, in Excel, we have an option called Freeze Top Row, which holds onto the top row when scrolling down and helps us see the heading all the time.